emmanuellabubakar/TinDog-Website/README.md

 # TinDog-Website
-A website created for easy dog matches.
+Made a clone of TinDog website created for easy dog matches, alongside Angela Yu.